cmeadowstech/Website/README.md

 ## Models and Views

-Pretty straightforward for a single page site.
+Pretty straightforward for a single-page site.
 At the moment I have one model for my projects, so in the future I can more easily add, remove and modify them.
-You know, your basic CRUD opereations.
+You know, your basic CRUD operations.

-I would like to create another model for more extensive project descriptions, and use that to provide more information if the visitor is so inclined to follow through.
+I would like to create another model for more extensive project descriptions and use that to provide more information if the visitor is so inclined to follow through.

 ## settings.py

 ### Cosmos MongoDB

 To try and save on costs and because I like NoSQL databases, I wanted to put my database up on Cosmos DB.
-The easiest way to do this was with it's MongoDB api and the [Djongo](https://github.com/doableware/djongo) backend.
+The easiest way to do this was with its MongoDB API and the [Djongo](https://github.com/doableware/djongo) backend.

 This did come with some difficulties though, as the package dependencies were a mess after updates to Python3 and Django itself.